fricklerhandwerk/smbc/README.md

 ### Scrape metadata

-Go through all strips on smbc-comics.com and extract meta data to JSON.
+Go through all strips on smbc-comics.com and extract meta data to YAML headers of markdown files.

 ```sh
 nix-shell --run "script/scrape.py"